 Remembering that “This too shall pass,” we can become more attuned to the present moment of life – and the bigger picture.

-In this ongoing pandemic of worry, fear, and loss, it helps to remind yourself that you are “Stronger than Circumstance” and in terms of your current challenges: “This is a dark chapter in my book (of life) not the whole book,” Brave Thinker coach Mary Morrissey.)
+You never know when life will challenge you with feelings of worry, fear, grief and loss.
+That is the time to remind yourself that you are “Stronger than Circumstance” and in terms of your current challenges: “This is a dark chapter in my book (of life) not the whole book,” Brave Thinker coach Mary Morrissey.)